-The authors would like to thank the members of the School of Management at (Institution, blinded for review) and the Department of Organizational Behavior (Institution, blinded for review) for the helpful comments on this research, Katherine L. McLain, Zainab Mohamed, and Hai Anh Vu for their research assistance, as well as Keri Hartman, Benjamin W. Walker, and Paul Lauer for editing and proofreading the manuscript.
+ACKNOWLEDGMENTS.
+We would like to thank the members of the School of Management and Technology at Leuphana University and the Department of Organizational Behavior at ESMT Berlin for the helpful comments on this research, Katherine L. McLain, Zainab Mohamed, and Hai Anh Vu for their research assistance, as well as Keri Hartman, Benjamin W. Walker, and Paul Lauer for editing and proofreading the manuscript.
+We thank Backus, Blake, Larsen, and Tadelis for openly sharing their dataset.